vlang/v/doc/docs.md

 ## Call stack

-Also using the `v.debug` module you can have a call stack on your code for debugging purpose!
+You can also show the current call stack with `v.debug`.

-To enable such feature use `-d callstack` when running your code or building source files, see below:
+To enable this feature, add the `-d callstack` switch when building or running your code:

 ```v
 import v.debug